WorldPop Global Demographic Data

 - Improved access and reduced barriers to the use of gridded population/demographic datasets and methods.

-- Expand the accessibility and usability of demographic datasets.
+- Expanded accessibility and usability of demographic datasets.

-- Improve documentation, communications and develop training materials.
+- Improved documentation, communications and develop training materials.

 About Us